Askew (work of art)

 Resources for Students

-- View additional works by this artist.
+- View additional works by Paine.

 - Watch a video of this sculpture being installed at the NCMA.